 I am a Visiting Assistant Professor in the Linguistics and Cognitive Science department at Pomona College and a Lecturer in the Linguistics department at UCLA.

 I teach courses in a range of areas of linguistics (phonology, syntax, semantics, pragmatics, and historical linguistics).
-My areas of specialization are semantics and pragmatics, and my research focuses on cross-linguistic variation in these areas.
-Below are some recent publications and projects.
+My research focuses on semantics and pragmatics; below are some recent publications and projects.

 Landman, Meredith.
 2016.
 Quantification in Logoori.
 In D. Payne, S. Pacchiarotti, & M. Bosire (Eds.), Contemporary African Linguistics 1: Selected Papers from the 46th Annual Conference on African Linguistics (pp. 219–233).
 Berlin: Language Science Press.

 Landman, Meredith & Rodrigo Ranero.
 2015.
 Focus marking in Kuria.
 To appear in J. Kandybowicz, T. Major, & H. Torrence (Eds.), Contemporary African Linguistics 2: African Linguistics on the Prairie–Selected Papers From the 45th Annual Conference on African Linguistics.
 Berlin: Language Science Press.

 Landman, Meredith.
 2006.
 Variables in Natural Language.
 PhD thesis, University of Massachusetts, Amherst.

 Landman, Meredith & Marcin Morzycki.
 2003.
 Event-kinds and the representation of manner.
 In B. Agbayani, P. Koskinen, & V. Samiian (Eds.), Proceedings of the 31st Western Conference on Linguistics (Volume 14).
 Held at University of British Columbia.
 Fresno: Department of Linguistics at California State University, Fresno.